BrewGinner

 There’s like a gazillion hops out there that you can use in your beer.
 Some are used for bittering, others for taste and aroma, and still others are considered dual use.
 Different varieties of hops can impart either an earthy, floral, or citrus aroma and taste.
 And that’s just scratching the surface.
 A quick check on the number of hop varieties listed on Hopslist, shows over 250 varieties that are currently available.

-In order for me to understand what hops or yeast to use in my beer, I need to figure out what I find pleasing.
+In order for me to understand what hops, yeast, or grain to use in my beer, I need to figure out what I like.
 So that’s exactly what I set out to understand, and this is where I’m starting my BrewGround analysis.

 Filed Under: BrewGround Tagged With: BIAB